Beluga whale: Captivity

 Belugas were among the first whale species to be kept in captivity.
 The first beluga was shown at Barnum's Museum in New York City in 1861.
 For most of the 20th century, Canada was the predominant source for belugas destined for exhibition.
 Throughout the early 1960s, belugas were taken from the St. Lawrence River estuary.
 In 1967, the Churchill River estuary became the main source from which belugas were captured.
 This continued until 1992, when the practice was banned.
-Since Canada ceased to be the supplier of these animals, Russia has become the largest provider.
+Since then, Russia has become the largest provider.
 Individuals are caught in the Amur River delta and the far eastern seas of the country, and then are either transported domestically to aquaria in Moscow, St. Petersburg and Sochi, or exported to foreign nations, including China and formerly Canada.
 Canada has now banned the practice of holding new animals in captivity.

 To provide some enrichment while in captivity, aquaria train belugas to perform behaviours for the public and for medical exams, such as blood draws, ultrasound, providing toys, and allowing the public to play recorded or live music.

 Between 1960 and 1992, the United States Navy carried out a program that included the study of marine mammals' abilities with echolocation, with the objective of improving the detection of underwater objects.
 The program started with dolphins, but a large number of belugas were also used from 1975 onwards.
-The program included training these mammals to carry equipment and material to divers working under water, the location of lost objects, surveillance of ships and submarines, and underwater monitoring using cameras held in their mouths.
+The program included training them to carry equipment and material to divers working under water, the location of lost objects, surveillance of ships and submarines, and underwater monitoring using cameras held in their mouths.
 A similar program was implemented by the Soviet Navy during the Cold War, in which belugas were also trained for antimining operations in Arctic waters.
 It is possible this program continues within the Russian Navy, as on April 24, 2019, a tame beluga whale wearing a Russian equipment harness was found by fishermen near the Norwegian island of Ingøya.